How did Solomon change Judah/Israel?

 Before Solomon‘s rule, the tribes had largely governed their own affairs.
-They formed a loose confederacy, but there was no formal agreement that tied them together, and each tribe could act independently of the others.
+There was no formal agreement that tied them together, and each tribe was independent of the others.

 Under David, and even more so under Solomon, this changed.
 Their territory began to look more and more like a despotic ancient Near Eastern state.

-Striking evidence for this was the institution of the levy or corvée, where people could be drafted to labour on public works, as the Israelites had been forced to do long ago in Egypt.
+Striking evidence for this was the institution of the levy or corvée, where anybody could be called up to build public works, as the Israelites had been forced to do long ago in Egypt.

-Naturally it was resented by ordinary people who had to do the work.
+Naturally it was resented by ordinary people who had to do the work – without pay.

-Solomon carried out extensive construction work and stationed garrisons of chariots and cavalry in key positions.
+It was all very efficient – Solomon carried out extensive construction work and stationed garrisons of chariots and cavalry in key positions.
+This was good for security.
 He also built a number of store-cities in connection with a wholesale reorganization of the state recounted in 1 Kings 4.

 Solomon’s territory was divided into twelve administrative districts, each with a regional governor at its head.